From 04.01.2021, only contracted customers of DPD Eesti AS can send parcels to the United Kingdom.

 Export declaration - When sending a parcel to the United Kingdom, the sender of the goods must declare the goods to the Estonian Customs Agency.
 The consignor shall attach the export declaration (in one copy) in a document pocket fixed to the transport packaging with the invoice.

-An invoice must be attached to the goods (in at least three copies).
+Invoice (or proforma-invoice) - An invoice must be attached to the goods (in at least three copies).
 The invoice must be in a document pocket fixed to the transport packaging.
+The invoice language should be English.

 In case of a multi parcel shipment, the documents must be attached to the first parcel (parcel marked with a parcel label with the number 1/X).